 In August of 2018, we conducted a survey of members to see what suggestions members had for reducing the number of plastic and paper bags we provide for customers.
 Of the 220 members who responded, 74% supported charging a small fee for paper shopping bags.
 While this response is hardly statistically significant for our 13000+ members, we thought it was worth bringing back the fee for paper bags that we have had in the past.

-Starting January 2, 2018, members and customers who choose paper bags at the till will pay $.15 for each bag they use, which reflects the actual cost for us to buy the bag.
+Starting January 2, 2019, members and customers who choose paper bags at the till will pay $.15 for each bag they use, which reflects the actual cost for us to buy the bag.
 Each member can control their choice and their cost.
-If we don’t charge anyone for bags, then the cost of all those bags comes from all the members!
 The bag fees paid by customers will be used to support environmental and waste-reduction initiatives such as a better waste sorting system, cardboard recycling, and more sustainable containers for our demo program.

 We’ll try the bag fee out for a few months and see if it is effective in reducing the number of bags we provide.
 Meanwhile, let us know what you think!